yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-utilities.md

 ---

 {{< tip title="Download the kit to create all of the code that this section describes." >}}
 The code is included in a larger set of useful re-useable _date-time_ code.
-See [Download the '.zip' file to create the reusable code that this overall major section describes](../../../#download).
+See [Download the _.zip_ file to create the reusable code that this overall major section describes](../../../#download).
 {{< /tip >}}

 The code presented on this page was designed to support the pedagogy of the code examples in the other sections in the enclosing section [The _interval_ data type and its variants](../../type-interval/).
 You can install it all, in the order presented here, at any time.
 It depends only on built-in SQL functions and operators and, for some of the functions, on code that was created previously in the installation order that this page shows.